-Dr. Christopher Buckle, National Medical Director, Radiology and Guideline Development, AIM Specialty Health
+Dr. Christopher Buckle, Medical Director, Radiology, AIM Specialty Health

 Advances in radiology have transformed the diagnosis and management of medical diseases across the care continuum.
 Lung cancer screening for high risk patients, early diagnosis of multiple sclerosis, staging and therapy response in lymphoma, aneurysm surveillance are just a few examples of the way imaging has led to earlier and more accurate diagnosis or created more sophisticated ways to plan treatment or assess response.